Multiplicity is an Inevitable and Inherent Challenge in Multimodal Learning: Multiplicity: An inherent challenge

 Modalities differ in how they encode and express information.
-For example, a photograph exhaustively records visual details, while a human-written caption selectively conveys only a few salient concepts.
-Although the same concept may appear in both modalities in varied forms, their information density differs significantly, especially in text, which reflects human cognition rather than sensor-based input.
-Theories from cognition, such as dual-coding theory \citep{paivio1990mental} suggest that the mind processes information along verbal and nonverbal systems.
+For example, a photograph exhaustively records visual details, while a human-written caption selectively reflects only a few salient concepts.
+Although the same concept may appear in both modalities in varied forms, their information density differs significantly, especially in text, which is based on human cognition rather than sensor-based input.
+Cognition theories, such as dual-coding theory \citep{paivio1990mental}, suggest that the mind processes information along verbal and nonverbal systems.
 When a person writes ``a grey cat wearing a Santa hat'' the verbal code is followed by a private visual image that may include additional details (background, action) never lexicalized.
 Different annotators, therefore, generate distinct but equally valid sentences for the same scene, and a single sentence can evoke multiple mental images, immediately yielding many-to-many alignments.
 Even sensor inputs have different information density by the choice of the sensor.
 For example, visual inputs captured by RGB, RGB-D, non-visible light, video camera, and motion sensors have different information from each other; the same scene will be expressed differently by the sensors.

 \paragraph{Property 3.
-Task-dependent alignment.} What counts as a correct alignment often depends on the task.
+Task-dependent alignment.} What counts as a correct alignment often depends on the task \cite{chun2026comet}.
 For example, in vision-language tasks, should a caption describe only the main object in the image \citep{chen2015cococaption}?
 Should it exhaustively describe all the local visual information \citep{localized_narratives}?
 Infer what happened before and what happens next \citep{park2020visualcomet}?
-In audio-visual settings in \cref{fig:multiplicity} (c), the notion of alignment could range from on-screen sounds (\eg, cat meowing sound) \citep{chen2020vggsound}, off-screen sounds (\eg, TV sound), talking speech following lip movement \citep{nagrani2017voxceleb}, or ambient sounds (\eg, funny music or foley effects) \citep{owens2016visually}.
-Namely, the definition of a ``positive'' pair is ambiguous, context-sensitive, and task-dependent; if a pair is positive for a specific task, the pair could not be positive for another type of task (\eg, ambient sounds could be negative if we only focus on on-screen sounds).
+In audio-visual settings in \cref{fig:multiplicity} (c), the notion of alignment could range from on-screen sounds (\eg, cat meowing sound) \citep{chen2020vggsound}, off-screen sounds (\eg, TV sound), talking speech following lip movement \citep{nagrani2017voxceleb}, or ambient sounds (\eg, background music or foley effects) \citep{owens2016visually}.
+Namely, the definition of a ``positive'' pair is ambiguous, context-sensitive, and task-dependent; a pair that is positive under one task definition may be irrelevant or even negative under another (\eg, ambient sounds could be negative if we only focus on on-screen sounds).